PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mutator is a 19-line dispatcher.
 All four production calls supply LayoutState, and the repeated normalization loop reuses the live `residual_graph_index`.

+The strict `MUL(c1) -> ADD(c2) -> MUL(c3)` affine fold is owned by
+`passes/affine_chain_fold.py`.
+It replaces the three operators with `MUL(c1*c3) -> ADD(c2*c3)` only for finite, non-variable FLOAT16, FLOAT32, or
+FLOAT64 constants and unquantized tensors of the same dtype.
+All three binary operators must have no fused activation.
+Static broadcast shapes and dynamic shape signatures are validated for the original three operations and the folded two-operation form before any constant or graph mutation.

+Constant roles are planned together.
+A constant shared by the first MUL and ADD is updated once, and sharing with the removed final MUL is treated as an internal chain use.
+Any unrelated consumer receives a deterministic folded clone while the original value remains unchanged.
+Produced, public, variable, quantized, non-finite, incorrectly typed or shaped constants reject the whole candidate.
+Clone names are reserved for the complete plan before mutation.

+The two intermediate tensors must have exact single-consumer multiplicity, unique producers, valid dependency order, and no public boundary role.
+The source must resolve to a prior producer or public input; downstream fan-out and repeated slots on the preserved final output remain untouched.
+The final output tensor and its dtype, quantization, shape, signature, layout, and ONNX provenance remain authoritative.
+This corrects the legacy behavior that copied the removed intermediate ADD tensor's metadata onto the final output tensor.
+Only the surviving first-MUL intermediate metadata is changed when folding a final broadcast expansion into it.

+Every candidate is resolved side-effect-free and resolved again immediately before apply.
+The owner uses one differential `ModelIRGraphIndex`, a bounded graph-order candidate snapshot, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization.
+The former 219-line raw lowerer loop is a 17-line compatibility dispatcher, and all three production calls provide the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter